Training and resources

-On this page, you will find a range of resources and local information designed to help teaching staff recognise early signs of mental health issues and, working alongside the school’s ROAR or Mental Health First Aid Champion, decide on the appropriate action to take to support the child.
+On this page, you will find a range of resources and local information designed to help teaching staff recognise early signs of mental health issues.
+Working alongside the school’s ROAR or Mental Health First Aid Champion or your Education Mental Health Team (EMHT), you can decide on the appropriate action to take to support the child/young person.

-You can view the school/education setting’s mental health and emotional wellbeing policy – including a version aimed at supporting young carers here.
+You can download the school/education setting’s mental health and emotional wellbeing policy, including a version aimed at supporting young carers.

 Click here to access the Whole School Approach padlet